TheUnknownThing/Campus-Real-Run/README.md

 - All operations require administrator privileges.
 Make sure to run the command prompt as **administrator**.

-- If you encounter the error "[winError 10054] The remote host forcibly closed an existing connection," try restarting your computer and phone first, and check if any proxy software is running in the background!
+- If you encounter the error "[winError 10054] The remote host forcibly closed an existing connection," **try restarting your computer and phone first, and check if any proxy software is running in the background!** Really important tips if you encounter the problem!
 If there is proxy software, please close it!

 - Although the program has implemented user-friendly operations like `start-tunnel` and `tunneld`, we still recommend manual command-line operation (see latter part of this document) for first-time users to better observe potential error messages.